dtgay/davidgay.org/about.md

 Hello!
 I'm David Gay.

-The point my creating this blog is to write about thoughts, ideas, and questions I have about software development and computer programming.
+The point of my creating this blog is to write about thoughts, ideas, and questions I have about software development and computer programming.
 For a long time, I didn't blog because I am not particularly taken with the current climate of writing for ad impressions and branding oneself.
-But I figured there's no reason that I can't do my own thing.
+But I figured there's no reason why I can't do my own thing.
 Maybe some other developer will resonate with my meditations and will [send me a nice, validating email](mailto:hello@davidgay.org).
 Who knows.